-Recent advancements in the treatment of stroke, including the expansion of systems to
+Recent advancements in the treatment of stroke, including the expansion of systems to rapidly transport patients to medical facilities following the onset of stroke symptoms and community medical

-Among the various types of ischemic stroke, cardiogenic ischemic stroke carries the worst prognosis (3).
-However, patients who are quickly diagnosed can undergo intravenous thrombolysis (IVT) as an acute treatment to restore blood flow (4).

-Unfortunately, IVT has been shown to be limited in effectiveness by poor recanalization rates, short indication time, and indication in only certain patients (5).

-In addition, IVT is ineffective in restoring blood flow if a major artery is obstructed by a thrombus (6).
+Among the various types of ischemic stroke, cardiogenic ischemic stroke carries the worst prognosis.
+However, patients who are quickly diagnosed can undergo intravenous thrombolysis (IVT) as an acute treatment to restore blood flow.
+Unfortunately, IVT has been shown to be limited in effectiveness by poor recanalization rates, short indication time, and indication in only certain patients.
+In addition, IVT is ineffective in restoring blood flow if a major artery